Would you like to know more about your sales and buyers? You can:

 - Open Ecwid control panel → Settings → General → Tracking & Analytics.

-- Paste your Tracking ID in Google Analytics ID field:
+- Paste your Tracking ID in the Google Analytics ID field:

 - Click Save or press Ctrl + S to save the changes.